rohith-subramanyam/resource_mon/resource_mon/README.md

 10. **swap:** amount of memory that has been swapped out to disk
 11. **num_fds:** number of file descriptors currently opened by this process (non cumulative)
 12. **num_threads:** number of threads currently used by this process (non cumulative)
-13. **cpu_pecent:** process CPU utilization as a percentage which can also be > 100.0 in case of a process running multiple threads on different CPUs
+13. **cpu_percent:** process CPU utilization as a percentage which can also be > 100.0 in case of a process running multiple threads on different CPUs.
+Can be disabled with --noprocess_cpu option as it adds a delay of 0.1 seconds per process.
-14. **leader:** this is set to TRUE if the process is a Nutanix service and the service leader
+14. **leader:** this is set to TRUE if the process is a Nutanix service and the service leader.
+Can be disabled with --noleadership option.
 15. **timestamp:** the epoch at which the above stats were collected

 ## Install